youmi-zym/GO-SLAM/README.md

 ./evaluate_on_scannet.sh rgbd first_try

-# beside, you can generate video as shown in our project page by:
+# besides, you can generate video as shown in our project page by:

 ./generate_video_on_scannet.sh rgbd first_try_on_video
 ```